 Lack of qualified cybersecurity experts

-Finding cybersecurity candidates who possess specific technical skill sets is an uphill battle for many infosec leaders who are trying to grow and expand their cyber teams.
-According to Harvard Business Review, one of the main reasons is that businesses tend to look for people with traditional technology credentials instead of individuals possessing a wide variety of soft and hard skills.
-As attacks get more sophisticated varied skill sets will be required to combat them effectively, so leaders would be wise to expand their talent searches to include more diverse skill sets moving forward.
+Finding cybersecurity professionals who possess specific technical skill sets is an uphill battle for many infosec leaders who are trying to grow and expand their cyber teams.
+According to Harvard Business Review , one of the main reasons is that businesses tend to look for people with traditional technology credentials instead of individuals possessing a wide variety of professional and technical skills.
+As attacks get more sophisticated varied skill sets of both technical (forensics, network analysis, malware detection) and professional (communication, problem-solving, analysis) will be required to combat them effectively, so leaders would be wise to expand their talent searches to include more diverse skill sets moving forward.

 Lack of structured upskilling among talent

 Senior staff often have a significant advantage over newer hires because they understand the ins and outs of their company.
 However, simply because they have advanced in their careers, they are not necessarily the most effective when trying to teach junior staff new skills and approaches to cybersecurity since conducting effective training is often a full-time job itself.
 Concurrently, it is difficult for IT professionals to consistently remain up-to-date on best practices across all aspects of cybersecurity.
-In a 2018 ESG Global Report, survey respondents claimed that their organization “had a problematic shortage of cybersecurity skills.”
+The IT Security Employment Outlook report and many other resources note a 3 million staffing gap in cyber positions.
 Skills needed include the ability to identify key cyber terrain and risks, protect organizational assets and data, detect unauthorized access and data breaches, respond to cybersecurity events and attacks, and recover normal operations and services.
-Investing in consistent structured, measurable training to upskill existing team members is an effective way to assess and combat these deficiencies.
+Investing in consistent, structured, measurable training to upskill existing team members is an effective way to assess and combat these deficiencies.

 Staff retention and fatigue